wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/Shareable Booking Calendar Links.md

 2. Determine which [query parameters](#query-parameters) you want to use.
 3. Find the values you need for the query parameters.
 For a resource or location, or to reschedule an existing booking, read more about [finding IDs](#finding-ids).

 ### Booking calendar page URL

-The booking calendar page is the page where a Wix site visitor selects details for an appointment or class and requests a booking.
+The booking calendar page is the page where a site visitor selects details for an appointment or class and requests a booking.
-Query parameters are added at the end of the URL for this page.
+You can add query parameters at the end of the URL for this page.

 You can find the full URL for a Wix site's booking calendar page by navigating to the page in a browser and looking in the address bar.